1993 World Trade Center bombing: Eclipsed by the September 11 attacks

 During the period between the 1993 bombing and 2001 terrorist attacks, FBI Special Agent John O'Neill, as well as former Senators Gary Hart and Warren Rudman, attempted to alert high-ranking U.S. government officials of a future terrorist attack.

-Since the September 11 attacks, the 1993 bombing is sometimes described as "forgotten" and "unknown."
+Since the September 11 attacks, which succeeded in destroying the World Trade Center, the 1993 bombing has been described as "forgotten" and "unknown."
 Although the 1993 bombing made the World Trade Center a publicly known terrorist target, with the possibility of another attack suspected as early as 1995 by FBI Special Agent John O'Neill, as well as by former Senators Gary Hart and Warren Rudman of the Hart-Rudman Commission in January 2001, the 9/11 attacks went largely unforeseen by U.S. intelligence and law-enforcement agencies.
 While victims' family members and injured survivors of the 2001 terrorist attack received compensation from the September 11th Victim Compensation Fund, no such compensation was given to those affected by the 1993 bombing.